Chunkzz: Production

 The film was announced with a title in January 2017.
 It was written by debutants Joseph Vijeesh, Sanoop Thykoodam, and Aneesh Hameed from a story by Lulu.
 It was the second film of Lulu after Happy Wedding.
-Balu Varghese, Dharmajan Bolgatty, Vishak Nair, and Ganapathi plays the titular characters, while Honey Rose plays the female lead.
-Omar said the film wil begin shooting on 9 February 2017 at Sree Sankara College.
+Balu Varghese, Dharmajan Bolgatty, Vishak Nair, and Ganapathi play the titular characters, while Honey Rose plays the female lead.
+Omar said the film will begin shooting on 9 February 2017 at Sree Sankara College.

 Reception

 Box office

 The film was a commercial success at the box office.
-It grossed an estimated amount of ₹21.3 crore at worldwide box office against a budget of ₹3.5 crore.
+It grossed an estimated amount of ₹21.3 crore at the worldwide box office against a budget of ₹3.5 crore.

 Critical response

 Selena Gomez of The Quint rated the film 3 out of 5 stars, stating that "it basically unveils the meaning of friendship with trust, care and inspiration".
 Anagha Jayan E. of Malayala Manorama rated the movie 2.5 out of 5 and called it "a strong brew of fun, frolic and friendship" and "a full-fledged entertainer, which would make one roll on the floor laughing.
 A light movie, which doesn't involve any complex thoughts and emotions, here's a film that you can enjoy to the fullest".
 Deepa Soman of The Times of India rated the movie 2.5 out of 5 and said "Watch Chunkzz if you can appreciate a few adult jokes, without thinking much about the logic in the story line".
 Behindwoods rated 2.25 out of 5 and said that "the major chunk of humour in Chunkzz will satisfy the youth", but excluding that, the "screenplay will seem very amateur and out of shape".

 Filmibeat rated 2.5 out of 5 and called it "a fun-filled entertainer which is strictly meant for the youth audiences".
 Sify rated 3 out of 5, but wrote that "Chunkzz is filled with double meaning dialogues ... no point in looking for logic or a credible storyline here and the whole film has been done as a string of comic episodes".
 Meera Suresh of The New Indian Express views the film as "an adult comedy in the garb of an entertainer ... the lack of meat in the plot has been concealed with some witty one-liners.
 This ploy works, somehow.
 Vandana Mohandas of Deccan Chronicle rated 1.5 out of 5 and wrote that it has "overdose of sexist jokes ... what begins as a campus story is neither a romantic entertainer nor a humorous movie".